DevExpress-Examples/office-file-api-ai-implementation/README.md

 The project uses the [Azure.AI.OpenAI](https://www.nuget.org/packages/Azure.AI.OpenAI/) package which adapts OpenAI's REST APIs so it can be used in non-Azure OpenAI development.

 The `OpenAIClientImageHelper` class sends a request to describe an image and obtain a string with a response.
-The `OpenAIClientImageHelper` class methods are executed within corresponding endpoints.
+The `OpenAIClientHyperlinkHelper` class sends a request to describe an hyperlink and obtain a string with a response.
+The `OpenAIClientImageHelper.DescribeImageAsync` and `OpenAIClientHyperlinkHelper.DescribeHyperlinkAsync` methods are executed within corresponding endpoints.

 For Excel files, charts are converted to images to obtain a relevant description.